 Once the urine is formed, it passes through the nephrons and down the renal tubules of the kidney.
-Urine collects in the calyces and renal pelvis and moves into the ureter, where it flows down into the bladder.
+Urine collects in the calyces and renal pelvis and moves into the ureter.
+From here it flows down into the bladder.

 In addition to filtering waste from the blood and assisting in the balance of fluids and other substances in the body, the kidneys perform other vital functions.
 The kidneys:

-Produce erythropoietin, a hormone that aids formation of red blood cells
+Produce erythropoietin.
+This is a hormone that aids formation of red blood cells.

 Convert vitamin D into a form that can be used by the body's tissues

-Interact with corticosteroids (produced by the adrenal glands that sit on top of the kidney) that help to regulate kidney function and the body’s inflammatory response system
+Interact with corticosteroids (made by the adrenal glands that sit on top of the kidney) that help to regulate kidney function and the body’s inflammatory response system

 What is nephrology?

-Nephrology is the branch of medicine concerned with the diagnosis and treatment of conditions related to the kidneys, and doctors who specialize in kidney disease are called nephrologists.
-Other health professionals who treat kidney problems include primary care doctors, pediatricians, transplant specialists, and urologists.
+Nephrology is the branch of medicine concerned with the diagnosis and treatment of conditions related to the kidneys.
+Healthcare providers who specialize in kidney disease are called nephrologists.
+Other health professionals who treat kidney problems include primary care providers, pediatricians, transplant specialists, and urologists.